 Tourism and Finance are the twin pillars of the Cayman economy and between them account for a large majority of the 90% plus of the employed who work in the service sector.
 The finance sector has grown rapidly over the last thirty years but perhaps the most influential development came in the early 1990’s when it instituted a new Mutual Funds law which – along with its favourable tax system – rapidly made Cayman the destination of choice for offshore funds.
 Whilst much copied, Grand Cayman retains its preeminent position in this market, registering its’ 10,000th fund in 2008.

 Although the vast majority of goods are imported, making the cost of living high, the lack of direct taxation combined with high average earnings place the Cayman Islands near the top of most ‘quality of life’ charts.
-By some way the wealthiest population in the region, it enjoys a standard of living which is similar to Switzerland.
+By some way the wealthiest population in the region, it enjoys a notably high standard of living.

 “Climate perfect to enjoy a lovely outdoor lifestyle”